 The majority of acoustic guitar strings consist of a core of steel, the same as electric guitar strings.
 The main difference between the two with regard to materials is the materials used for the windings on the G, D, A, and E strings.

-As mentioned in my article on the difference between acoustic and electric guitar strings, due to relying on electromagnetism to generate sound, electric guitars require strings to have windings with magnetic properties, e.g. nickel or chromium.
+Due to relying on electromagnetism to generate sound, electric guitars require strings to have windings with magnetic properties, e.g. steel, nickel, or chromium.

 Alternatively, acoustic guitars can use different materials, and different combinations of materials, chosen mostly for their resonant or tonal properties.
 The two most common options are 80/20 Bronze and Phosphor Bronze, along with the addition of less common materials including silk.